Nottingham-CTU/REDCap-Minimization/README.md

 to perform randomization, the randomization can be performed automatically when a form is submitted.
 It is possible to choose a form other than the one on which the randomization field appears.

+#### Reset form status to incomplete on randomization failure
+If this option is enabled, the submitted form triggering the randomization will have its status reset to incomplete if the randomization fails.
+This can help give a visual indication of failed randomizations on the record status dashboard and the record home page.

 ### Random factor
 Optionally add a random factor, so the minimized allocation is not chosen every time.
 A description of each random factor can be found below under *randomization algorithm*.
 If using a random factor,